Using Vuforia Engine with Unity

 Performance Mode with Vuforia Engine

 - MODE_OPTIMIZE_SPEED lets you minimize the workload on the HoloLens device and is great for extending AR experiences.
-It is recommended for situations where the app is tracking static objects/targets.
+We recommended for situations where the app is tracking static objects/targets.

 - MODE_OPTIMIZE_QUALITY is better for tracking movable targets or model targets you expect to be picked up.